Cordillera Central, Dominican Republic

-The Cordillera Central is the highest mountain range in the Dominican Republic and in all of the Caribbean, running through the heart of the island of Hispaniola.
+The Cordillera Central is the highest mountain range in the Dominican Republic and in all of the Caribbean, running through the center of the island of Hispaniola in the Greater Antilles.
+It is connected to the Massif du Nord mountain range in neighboring Haiti.

 Geography

 The Cordillera Central is home to the highest peaks in the Caribbean: Pico Duarte (3,098 m or 10,164 ft) (the highest point in the Caribbean), La Pelona (3,094 m or 10,150 ft) and La Rucilla (3,049 m or 10,003 ft).
 Connected to the smaller Massif du Nord in Haiti, it gradually bends southwards and finishes near the town of San Cristóbal on the Caribbean coastal plains.
 Because of its altitude, cool temperature, and scenic vistas, the Cordillera Central is also known as the "Dominican Alps".

 Parks

 José Armando Bermúdez National Park (Parque Nacional Armando Bermúdez) is located in the range, protecting a diversity of flora and fauna species.
 The pale magnolia tree (Magnolia pallescens), an endangered species endemic to the Dominican Republic, grows in the park.